cyvasse-online/blog/_posts/2015-09-02-survey-results-development-status.md

 [img3]: /img/survey-3.png

-The answers to this question are pretty self-explanatory, so this is all of questions about the game and website done!
+The answers to this question are pretty self-explanatory, so this is all of the questions about the game and website done!
 There's still one thing to look at though: The last, optional question about monetization: